Identity

 | The Cloud Identity Engine service is free; however, the enforcement points utilizing directory data may require specific licenses.
 Click here for more information. |

-Configure an Entra ID directory in the Cloud Identity Engine to allow the
+Configure Microsoft Entra ID (formerly Azure AD) in the Cloud Identity Engine to

-Cloud Identity Engine to collect data from your Entra ID directory for policy rule
+allow the Cloud Identity Engine to collect directory data for policy rule

 enforcement and user visibility.

-Identity Engine retrieves updates from the directory using the following
+The Cloud Identity Engine retrieves updates from your Entra ID tenant using the

 - Users, Groups, and Devices—When the Cloud Identity Engine syncs changes.